DanThiffault/rails-lastmile/README.md

   end
 ```

+Don't forget that you need to have the unicorn gem in your Gemfile.
 Last thing to do is boot up the virtual machine.
 With the command `vagrant up`

 This will take a while depending on your internet connection and computer speed.
 After the command completes you should have a